storpool/one-context-sp/README.md

 ### Contextualization scripts

 Contextualization scripts, which are executed on every boot and during the reconfiguration, are located in `src/etc/one-context.d/`.
-Seen note sin the beginning when scripts are executed.
+Seen notesi in the beginning when scripts are executed.
 Scripts are divided into following 2
 parts: